-The senior team leadership will have already been in the project area for several days by the time you arrive.
-Students should arrive on Wednesday, 7 July in time to set up their camps and become familiar with where they will be reporting on subsequent days.
+Students should arrive on Wednesday, 5 July in time to set up their camps and become familiar with where they will be reporting on subsequent days.
 Camp spaces will be assigned in coordination with the project directors.
-Fieldwork will begin the following morning at 7:00 AM.
+Fieldwork will begin the following morning at 6:00 am.
 No experience is necessary to participate in the project, and we welcome beginners.
 The project is designed to expose you to a wide range of activities over the course of the field season.
 Our team will teach you what they need to know.
 We will provide all of the field equipment, although if you have your own trowel or other small equipment, please feel free to bring it along.
 Most archaeologists carry their small field equipment in a small backpack or metal ammo case.

 The fieldwork will be conducted on land owned by the Davidson County Metropolitan Board of Parks and Recreation, and will follow all of their rules, regulations, and guidelines.
-They are our hosts and their hospitality and generosity is crucial to the success of the project, and every one is expected to do their part to maintain all the areas we use in a clean and litter free condition.
+They are our hosts and their hospitality and generosity is crucial to the success of the project, and everyone is expected to do their part to maintain all the areas we use in a clean and litter free condition.
 We use the public campground as our base camp.
 This campground is located about 1000 feet from the Visitor's Center, on a low wooded rise.
 There are a dozen tent platforms, each with an associated firepit, in a ring around the knoll (Figure 3).
-In the center of the knoll are several picnic tables and a larger firepit, and barn is located nearby where large equipment can be stored (Figure 4).
+In the center of the knoll are several picnic tables and a larger firepit, and a barn are located nearby where large equipment can be stored (Figure 4).
 Arrangements are being made for project members to obtain firewood from a number of local sources.
 Some field activity, in fact, will be directed to maintaining the camp and to locating wood.
 The open fires as well as small grills may also be used for cooking in the campground, but all coals and ash must be disposed of properly.